 As far as ergonomics is concerned, there are no visible issues here: all controls are well-calculated both for aesthetics and for ease of use.
 Some persons may not like the way the chronograph push-pieces don’t feel premium enough when used, but that’s the only issue that I foresee here.

-The in-house Breitling caliber B01 automatic movement was introduced about ten years ago.
+The in-house caliber B01 automatic movement that Breitling has introduced about ten years ago.

 The initial bunch of owners experienced their share of mechanical problems with the movements.
-Some connoisseurs don’t really like the “rough” feel of the chronograph push-pieces.
-Yet, in general, it’s a good movement that is able to keep good time as long as it is properly serviced by qualified personnel.
+Some connoisseurs don’t like the “rough” feel of the chronograph push-pieces.
+Yet, in general, it’s a good caliber that can keep a good time as long as it is properly serviced by qualified personnel.

-Unlike Sellita movements that were designed as direct replacements for ETA calibers, the Caliber B01 boasts a number of features that make it superior to the legendary workhorse movement, both in terms of ergonomics (it, for example, allows changing the date close at 0:00 without damaging the mechanism) and usability.
+Unlike Sellita movements that were designed as direct replacements for ETA calibers, the B01 boasts many features that make it superior to the legendary workhorse movement, both in terms of ergonomics (it, for example, allows changing the date close at 0:00 without damaging the mechanism) and usability.

-The B01’s exterior finish may look Spartan for a watch that bears the Bentley logo, one of the few symbols of opulence.
+The B01’s exterior finish may look Spartan for a product that bears the Bentley logo, one of the few symbols of opulence.
 Yet, all in all, it is good enough.
-They even decided to replace the original oscillating weight with a personalized one that features a red gold insert for better winding efficiency and, you know, to make the watch look even more expensive.
+They even decided to replace the original oscillating weight with a personalized one that features a red gold insert for better winding efficiency and, you know, to make the Centenary look even more expensive.

 Dial & Legibility

-It is the dial that makes the watch so interesting.
+It is the dial that makes the Premier Bentley Centenary so interesting.

-Breitling is not the first watchmaker to use wood veneer to decorate a timekeeper’s face.
-Yet the choice of material is one of those rare occasions where it not only perfectly complements the overall look and feel of a watch, but also builds a solid bridge between products of two legendary brands.
+Breitling is not the first brand to use wood veneer for a timekeeper’s face.
+Yet the choice of material is one of those rare occasions where it not only perfectly complements the overall look and feel of a product, but also builds a solid bridge between the products of two legendary brands.

-Breitling managed to find a piece of wood that looks just as good as walnut, but can be used to decorate a watch: Elm Burl.
+Breitling managed to find a piece of wood that looks just as good as walnut but can be used to decorate a watch: Elm Burl.
 Known for its extremely dense patterns, it is used in woodworking starting with things as small as chess pieces and going all the way to custom guitars and even furniture.
 Like many other “organic” materials, Elm Burl is becoming scarcer every year, and it’s getting more expensive, too.
+Not very sustainable.

-The Elm Burl dials look like they were originally chosen for the way they play together with the red gold versions of the watch.
+The Elm Burl dials look like they were originally chosen for the way they play together with the red gold versions.
 Yet, somehow, the versions in stainless steel make an even stronger impression thanks to the stark contrast between the cold, gray color of the metal, and the natural, warm look of the Elm Burl pattern.